iloncka-ds/culicidaelab-server/README.md

 ## Deployment

-Application can be deployed on any server with minimal configuration.
+Application can be deployed on any server with minimal configuration (see [docs/en/deployment/production.md](https://github.com/iloncka-ds/culicidaelab-server/blob/main/docs/en/deployment/production.md)).
-Visit [http://culicidealab.ru](http://culicidealab.ru) to see the application in action.
+Visit [http://culicidaelab.ru](http://culicidaelab.ru) to see the application in action.

 ## 🤝 Contributing